Volt Europa: Ideology

 On economic issues, Volt Europa supports digitisation, investment in the green and blue economy, measures to address poverty and inequality (including a European minimum income of at least 40% of the median wage), a more integrated European tax system with exclusively European taxes, and the use of public-private partnerships; it also supports increased spending on welfare, in particular related to education and healthcare.
 Volt has supported a European Basic Income (EBI), based on a "negative tax system".
 In this model, individuals earning below a set threshold receive payments instead of paying taxes, providing a safety net and incentivizing work.
 Volt argues that the legal basis for an EBI is already established under Article 107 of the Treaty on the Functioning of the European Union (TFEU), and that its implementation would harmonize member states' welfare systems.

-On social policy, Volt opposes sexism and racism and supports LGBT+ rights.
+Volt supports a number of policies intended to promote social equality.
+This includes gender quotas in the public sector and the boards of publicly traded companies.
+They also support publicly funded transgender therapy, and oppose the term "race".

 Volt also supports deep reforms to EU institutions, including common management of migration and border protection, a European army, and European debt and taxation.
 It argues that a European army should be established and that the relationship between the EU and NATO should be reviewed and balanced.

 Volt supports the idea of a federal Europe with a strong European Parliament, in order to create a united European voice on the global stage.
 There should be a European government, elected and accountable to the parliament, instead of a European commission.
 The European election law should be uniform across all member states, the European parliament should gain the right to initiate laws, and the European Council should be transformed into a second chamber with regressive voting weights to balance the dominance of larger states.
 Volt supports a referendum across all member states, which legitimizes such a constitution for the set of agreeing member states to form a core union, even if not every member state agrees.

-In terms of environmental policy, Volt has committed to the 1.5 C-change target of the Paris agreement.
+In terms of environmental policy, Volt has committed to the 1.5 C-change target of the Paris Agreement.
 To implement the target, Volt proposes a broad certificate trading scheme, the proceeds of which should be redistributed to citizens.
 Volt supports investment into nuclear power for maintenance and new reactors if safety standards are met.
 A European energy grid is promoted to integrate production and distribution in the European single market.

 As opposed to other movements promoting European integration, such as Pulse of Europe or the European Federalists, Volt has participated in elections on all levels of government as a political party.
 Its first major objective was the European Parliament elections in May 2019.
 Volt has participated successfully in local, national, and European elections.